vishal-developer/pubmatic-sdk-android/Sources/MASTAdView/ReadMe.txt

  4.1.3
 ------

-Enabled multi-pixel tracking for SDK [1.5]
+Enabled multi-pixel tracking for SDK.